-Snakes top the list of things adults are afraid of, coming in ahead of everything from public speaking and confined spaces to spiders and other creepy-crawlies [source: Brewer].
-If snakes on their own can instill this much fear, imagine the reaction to a snake slithering its way up out of the toilet, particularly when you're about to sit down.
+Snakes are often high on the list of things adults are most afraid of.
+So, imagine the reaction to a snake slithering its way up out of your toilet, particularly when you're about to sit down.

 If even the thought of toilet snakes sends chills down your spine, take heart; while it's certainly possible for a snake to end up in your toilet, it's extraordinarily unlikely.
 The very reason that these stories make headlines is that they are so very rare, and so shiver-inducing [source: Wickman].

 Fortunately, there's no guarantee that this snake traveled through the pipes at all.
-He may have gotten in some other way and simply curled up in the toilet to relax.
+It may have gotten in some other way and simply curled up in the toilet to relax.
+In 2018, a North Carolina man found a snake in his toilet that he believed came out of a tree and into a ventilation pipe on the roof of his home [source: Inside Edition].
 Not exactly a soothing thought, but better than imagining a snake entering through the pipes every time nature calls.

 But what would it take for a snake to enter your home through the toilet?
-First, he'd have to get in to the sewer pipe, which almost surely means you have a close neighbor who doesn't keep a close eye on his scaly pet.
-Then he'd have to choose to enter the toilet and head for the sewer line.
+First, it'd have to get in to the sewer pipe, which almost surely means you have a close neighbor who doesn't keep a close eye on his scaly pet, sharing a sewer line with you.
+Then it'd have to choose to enter the toilet and head for the sewer line.
 Instead of proceeding straight out of the line and into the sewer main, he's have to randomly choose your sewer pipe to enter by crawling upward, where his journey would end inside your toilet.

 Thought of toilet snakes giving you the heebie-jeebies?
 Invest in a multi-flap, which fits over your toilet pipe and allows water and waste to exit while keeping critters of all shapes and sizes from entering your space.